Mail-in and Absentee Ballot

 If you have an emergency--such as an unexpected illness, disability, or a last-minute absence from your municipality on Election Day--you can request an emergency absentee ballot after 5 p.m. on the Tuesday before the election.

-The deadline to submit your emergency absentee ballot application to your county election office is 8 p.m. on Election Day.
+You can submit your emergency absentee ballot application to your county election office any time before 8 p.m. on Election Day.
+Your completed absentee ballot is due at 8 p.m. on Election Day.

 What’s the annual mail-in ballot request?